ayalac1111/Networking-Courses/25S-CST8371/11-NAT/11-NAT.md

     - [ ] Outside hosts should connect to `203.0.113.U` port `2323`.

 **Testing:**
-- [ ] From PC, telnet to your partner's router `203.0.113.P` and login.
+- [ ] From VM, telnet to your partner's router `203.0.113.P` and login.
 Keep the connection open,
-- [ ] From PC, telnet to your partner's RB `203.0.113.P 2323` and login.
+- [ ] From VM, telnet to your partner's RB `203.0.113.P 2323` and login.
 Keep the connection open.
 - [ ] From your partner PC, telnet to your router `203.0.113.U` and login.
 Keep the connection open
 - [ ] From your partner PC, telnet to your RB ``203.0.113.U 2323` and login.
 Keep the connection open.